Bulu Box Review: Is It Worth It?

 The Original box contains samples of new and noteworthy products associated with sports nutrition, immunity, and general wellness, while the Weight Loss option puts the focus on fat burners, meal replacement options, and healthy snack alternatives.
 The Burn Blend, in contrast, includes similar samples to the Weight Loss box, as well as a full-sized bottle (60 capsules) of Shapeologist burn blend dietary supplement capsules.

 The company allows you to fill out a User Profile Survey to provide information about any sample preferences, dietary restrictions, and allergy information that you have.
 While Bulu Box states that they strive to match samples to your preferences, there’s no guarantee each product will be a match.

 If you enjoy the samples you receive, Bulu Box makes it possible to connect with online retailers to purchase them full-size through their online store.
 After each delivery, Bulu Box subscribers have the opportunity to complete surveys about the samples they receive for a chance to win a monthly drawing for a $150 Amazon gift card.

 What Will You Get in a Bulu Box?

 At the time of writing, Bulu Box doesn’t let you choose what samples are in your box.
 Instead, their goal is to help you discover new brands.
-Though we didn’t try Bulu Box for ourselves, we spoke with a brand representative to get an idea of the kinds of products subscribers might receive.
+We spoke with a brand representative to get an idea of the kinds of products subscribers might receive.

 Below are the products found in each version of Bulu Box at the time of writing.
 The pricing for a full-sized product from Bulu’s partner suppliers is listed in parenthesis.